PREreview/rapid-prereview/README.md

 To add stories, add a file that ends with `.stories.js` in the `./src/components` directory.

+### Web extension

+For chrome:
+1. Run `npm run extension:watch` that will build and watch the extension in the `extension` directory. !
+DO NOT EDIT THE FILES THERE or do not tack them on git, with the exception of manifest.json, fonts, and popup.html.
+2. Navigate to `chrome://extensions/`, be sure to toggle the "developer mode", click on "load unpacked" and select the content of the `extension` directory.

 ### Tests

 Once cloudant is running run: